MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 <!-- ====================================================================== -->
 ## Step 7 - Add navigation controls

-To allow users to control which webpage is displayed in the WebView2 control, add an address bar to the app, as follows:
+To allow users to control which webpage is displayed in the WebView2 control, add an Address bar to the app, as follows:

 1. In `MainWindow.xaml`, paste the following code inside the `<Grid>` element that contains the `<controls:WebView2>` element: